jwmiller5/Compliance/compliance/regulatory/offering-iso-27701.md

 titleSuffix: Microsoft Compliance
 ---

-# ISO/IEC 27701:2019
+# ISO/IEC 27701:2019: Privacy Information Management

 ## ISO/IEC 27701:2019 overview

 [ISO/IEC 27701:2019](https://www.iso.org/standard/71670.html) is built to complement the widely-used ISO/IEC 27001 and ISO/IEC 27002 standards for information security management.
 It specifies requirements and provides guidance for a Privacy Information Management System (PIMS), making the implementation of PIMS a helpful compliance addition for the many organizations that rely on ISO/IEC 27001, as well as creating a strong integration point for aligning security and privacy controls.
 ISO/IEC 27701 accomplishes this integration through a framework for managing personal data that can be used by both data controllers and data processors, a key distinction for General Data Protection Regulation (GDPR) compliance.

 In addition, any ISO/IEC 27701 audit requires the organization to declare applicable laws/regulations in its criteria for the audit meaning that the standard can be mapped to many of the requirements under GDPR, California Consumer Privacy Act (CCPA), or other laws.
-Once mapped, the ISO/IEC 27701 operational controls are implemented by privacy professionals and audited by internal or third-party auditors resulting in a certification and comprehensive evidence of conformity.
+Once mapped, the ISO/IEC 27701 operational controls are implemented by privacy professionals.
+An internal or external third party, who is accredited to assess, then evaluates the organization's compliance with the requirements of the standard and issues a certificate to that effect.
 This universal framework allows organizations to efficiently implement compliance with new regulatory requirements.
 Microsoft sponsors the open-sourced [Data Protection Mapping Project](https://www.dpmap.org) to bring a common understanding of the relationship between ISO/IEC 27701 and various data protection regulations.

 ## Microsoft in-scope cloud platforms & services